 At age nine, I finally browbeat my parents into getting a dog.
 Lassie was a huge, beautiful Rough Collie, and my constant companion for the next fourteen years.

 Then, eight months into my search, a local rescue told me that a 'very large, beautiful, young yellow Lab boy has just arrived.'
 'Bailey' as he was then called, had been dumped in the pound by his original owner.
-The rescue had taken him on and that afternoon, I went to meet him.
+The rescue had only just taken him on and that afternoon, I went to meet him.

 He was very leggy, loud, and thin.
 After racing around the yard a few times, he trotted over to me, flopped down beside me, and placed a gentle paw on my leg.

 The rescue desperately needed the space so they kindly fast tracked my home check and Dexter - as I renamed him - came home with me later that day.